Red Blood Cell Count

 No. This test is performed by trained laboratory personnel in an accredited laboratory using specialist equipment.

-Yes, to the extent that if you eat a well-balanced diet, you can prevent iron deficiency anaemia.
+Yes, to the extent that if you eat a well-balanced diet, you can prevent iron deficiency anaemia and vitamin B12 or folate deficiency.
 RBC problems that are caused by disease conditions are not likely to be corrected by diet.

 Tiredness may indicate a low RBC count.
 Fainting, pallor (loss of normal skin colour), and shortness of breath also can indicate low RBCs, as do dizziness and an altered mental state that may be the result of dehydration.